llmora/tolerantls/README.md

-tolerantls: A scapy-based tester for TLS version involerance
+tolerantls: A scapy-based tester for TLS version intolerance
 ============================================================

 TLS specifies that when a client offers a TLS version that is higher than